-Planning Participant Contact Information Sheet
+Planning Participant Contact Information Worksheet

 This spreadsheet provides planning officials with a place to keep track of contact information for various stakeholders (including points of contact, phone numbers, email addresses, etc).
-These stakeholders are sorted by agency/sector type.
+The stakeholder list is sorted by agency/sector type.